Teenage Mutant Ninja Turtles (1987 TV series): Soundtrack

-Through most of the series, the episodes featured a recurring background music which reflected the mood of the situation, as well as ID music for settings such as the Technodrome, the New York City sewers, Channel 6, etc..
-The soundtrack was composed by Dennis Challen Brown (credited as "D.C.
+Through most of the series, the episodes featured a recurring background music which reflected the mood of the situation, as well as leitmotifs for settings such as the Technodrome, the New York City sewers, Channel 6, etc. The soundtrack was composed by Dennis Challen Brown (credited as "D.C.
 Brown" and later as "Dennis C. Brown") and Chuck Lorre.
-Lorre recorded the theme song (and performed the spoken parts) and later became a successful television producer.
+Lorre recorded the theme song (and performed the spoken parts) and later became a successful television producer, while Brown did the "Heroes in a half-shell" insert.
 The performer of the song was James Mandell (aka Miles Doppler).
-To date the soundtrack has never been released for retail.

-The Channel 6 News theme music also appeared in the Turtles in Time video game.

 Broadcast and release

 Syndication

 The show was in Saturday morning syndication from October 1, 1988, to September 9, 1989, and became an instant hit.
 The show was expanded to five days a week and aired weekday afternoons in syndication in most markets from September 25, 1989, to March 29, 1991, with reruns airing until September 17, 1993.
 Starting on September 8, 1990 (with a different opening sequence), the show began its secondary run on CBS's Saturday morning lineup, beginning as a 60-minute block from 1990 to 1993, initially airing a couple of Saturday exclusive episodes back to back.
 There would also be a brief "Turtle Tips" segment in between the two episodes which served as public service announcements about the environment or other issues.
 There were at least 20 "Turtle Tips" segments that were produced and aired.
 Beginning in 1994, the show began airing as a 30-minute block until the series ended.